gunjanmishra090/gunjanmishra090/README.md

 # Hi, I'm Gunjan 👋

-I'm a passionate MCA student with a love for software development, and full-stack development.
+I'm a passionate MCA student with a love for data analysis, AL/ML and full-stack development.
 I strive to innovate and build meaningful solutions.

 ---